-Figures 7 and 8 show the VSI index average and average response times for all active sessions recorded during the test.
+Figures 7 and 8 show the VSI index average and average response times for all active sessions recorded during the tests for the Dell EqualLogic PS6110XS.
 For both testing iterations, all 800 users logged in, reached a steady state and then logged out.
-Both the EqualLogic PS6110XS and the industry-leading SAN storage solution were able to support 800 virtual desktops without degrading to VSImax.
+The EqualLogic PS6110XS supported 800 virtual desktops without degrading to VSImax.